Here are some examples of Archway Heritage’s work, illustrating the wide range of projects we have worked on:

 Project snapshot: 18 homes in a back plot of a rural village

-Client need: an unequivocal response to a rejected site allocation application for a former field behind large gardens associated with a listed building in a conservation area, which required expert negotiations with proportionate research and assessment
+Client need: an unequivocal response to a rejected site allocation application for a former field behind large gardens associated with a listed building in a conservation area.
+This required expert negotiations with proportionate research and assessment.

-- discussed site constraints with clients and site architect
+- we discussed site constraints with clients and site architect

-- cost savings delivered through proportionate response to heritage constraints
+- we introduced cost savings delivered through proportionate response to heritage constraints

-- proactively justified proposals and explained how site constraints would be overcome
+- we proactively justified proposals and explained how site constraints would be overcome

-- continued to support our clients through the sale of the property
+- we continued to support our clients through the sale of the property

-- added value to the heritage input by thorough consideration of considerations beyond the site
+- added value to the heritage input by incorporating considerations beyond the site

-- comparison between the proposed and previously delivered infill as part of the settings assessment
+- are experienced in comparing the proposed and previously delivered infill as part of the settings assessment

 - responded quickly to the implications of previously unidentified ecological constraints